Rsirp0c/deis-course-evaluation/README.md

 3. Running the project:
 	- Run `npm start` in the /backend directory of the project
 	- Run `npm run dev` in the /frontend directory of the project
+4. Please email me for the .env files